Process servers play a crucial part in the legal system because their primary responsibility is to serve court documents such as:

 - Allegations – In this section, the plaintiff sets forth the factual basis for each claim against the defendant(s).
 This component outlines the specific facts, circumstances, and events that led to the legal dispute.

 - Relief – The final component specifies the remedies the plaintiff is seeking.
 These remedies could include damages, injunctive relief, or declaratory relief.

-After filing the complaint with the court, the plaintiff must serve the defendants with a copy of the complaint, notifying them of the lawsuit.
+After filing the complaint with the court, the plaintiff must serve the defendants with a copy of the complaint and fill out an affidavit of service.
 The defendants must then file an answer, responding to the allegations and asserting any affirmative defenses.
 Alternatively, they may file a motion to dismiss, challenging the complaint’s legal sufficiency.
 Adherence to the specified deadlines for responding to a complaint is crucial.
 Failure to do so may result in a default judgment against the defendant(s).